Get ready for more summer road closures this weekend. | CBC News

 Get ready for more summer road closures this weekend

-The TTC is also shutting down part of Line 1 for Metrolinx work on the Eglington Crosstown LRT
+The TTC is also shutting down part of Line 1 for Metrolinx work on the Eglinton Crosstown LRT

 With a busy weekend ahead, Toronto drivers will need to plan their routes carefully.
 Summer festivals in different parts of the city will shut down roads to traffic.